Research Protections Policies

 AUTHORITY OF THE DIVING CONTROL BOARD:

-The DCB at a minimum has the authority to has the authority to approve and monitor diving projects, review and revise the diving safety manual, assure compliance with the manual, certify the depths to which a diver has been trained, take disciplinary action for unsafe actions, and assure adherence to buddy system for scuba diving.
+The DCB at a minimum has the authority to approve and monitor diving projects, review and revise the diving safety manual, assure compliance with the manual, certify the depths to which a diver has been trained, take disciplinary action for unsafe actions, and assure adherence to buddy system for scuba diving.

 The full authority of the DCB is detailed in the University’s Standards for Scientific Diving manual.